dentarg/auth0-blog/_posts/2017-04-27-interaction-based-auth-for-alexa-with-auth0.markdown

 ![Ordering a Pizza on Demand](https://cdn2.auth0.com/blog/alexa-auth/order-pizza.png)

-To confirm the order you will need to provide this code by sending another request to your Alexa skill.
-This time type in **Authorize Order** and provide the code you receive, for example **Authorize Order One Two Three Four**.
+To confirm the order, you will need to provide this code by sending another request to your Alexa skill.
+This time, type in **Authorize Order** and provide the code you receive, for example **Authorize Order One Two Three Four**.

 If the code matches what was in your email, Alexa will respond with a success message saying that the pizza order is confirmed, otherwise you will get a message saying that the order failed to process.